Iberia-Ent/software-engineering--roles-definition/job_descriptions/qa_engineer.md

   - Cypress (JS)
   - Jest (JS)
   - NUnit (.NET)
-  - Datadog / Dynatrace
+  - Dynatrace
   - TBD: Load and Performance testing tool
   - Cloud (AWS)

-But we&#39;re keen to know other things that can be of importance: Side projects, other stack knowledge, hidden skills…
+But we're' keen to know other things that can be of importance: Side projects, other stack knowledge, hidden skills…

 ## With whom